NickPuchko/Lightweight-Xcode-Templates/README.md

 ---

 ### How to use template:
-* (Project) Simply open project creation window in Xcode (cmd+shift+n) and choose suitable template in Templates folder below
+* (Project) Simply open project creation window in Xcode (cmd+shift+n) and choose suitable template in Templates section below
-* (Module/File) Simply open file creation window in Xcode (cmd+n) and choose suitable template in Templates folder below
+* (Module/File) Simply open file creation window in Xcode (cmd+n) and choose suitable template in Templates section below

 ---